Lonami/grammers/lib/grammers-tl-types/DEPS.md

 ## serde

-used to parse json from docs generated based on scraped data
+Used to load documentation for the definitions from a JSON file.

 ## serde_json

-used to parse json from docs generated based on scraped data
+Used to load documentation for the definitions from a JSON file.

 ## toml